dsnair/GCP/README.md

 Tutorials on how to use various Google Cloud Platform services

 ## Work Summary
-1. BigQuery
+1. Dataflow
-2. Datalab
+2. BigQuery and Datalab
-3. Dataflow
+3. Cloud Speech API